cloudaware/compliance-policies/ce/ca/aws/cloudtrail/log-file-validation/description.md

 2. Click on `Trails` on the left navigation pane.
 3. For Every Trail:

-- Click on a trail via the link in the Name column.
+- Click on a trail via the link in the `Name` column.
 - Under the `General details` section, ensure `Log file validation` is set to `Enabled`.

 ### From Command Line

+List all trails:

 ```sh
 aws cloudtrail describe-trails